Ahmed101Mohammed/standard-styles/README.md

-> # <font class = "yellow">Standard-style project</font>
+> # Standard-style project

-> :Warning: Don't use this project if you a bigener in CSS.
+> :Warning: Don't use this project if you are a beginner in CSS.

-This is an open source project build by CSS3.
+This is an open-source project built by CSS3.

 ## What is the project do:
-> In easy way you can say that: this is a *standard css file* that contain stander
+> In an easy way you can say that: this is a *standard CSS file* that contains stander
 > style for your elements, to avoid the repeating of coding standard properties for every
-> element in every project. ***Use this standard and don't west your time in small datiels***
+> element in every project. ***Use this standard and don't west your time in small details***

-## The Standard that Added in the project Until now:
+## The Standard that Added to the project Until now:
 - **For all Elements**:
     > - Zero pxel for margin and padding.
     > - Realative position.